 "High enough not to set off your sensors."

 He watched them.
-Somehow, that is comforting.
-He did not forget them.
+Somehow, that's comforting.
+He didn't forget them.

 "Come home, Diana."